 The Botanical Rose Garden in Cavriglia is a private garden and living museum.
 The perfect setting for research and study of the world’s rarest and most unique roses that will also provide a complete history of the rose – cultural and scientific.

-The garden is extraordinary and quite remarkable when considered in the light of being just one man’s life long passion for roses.
+The garden is extraordinary and remarkable when considered in the light of being just one man’s lifelong passion for roses.
 It was founded in 1967 by Professor Gianfranco Fineschi who was a surgeon and teacher of medicine at the Catholic University in Rome.

 Roseto Botanico “Carla Fineschi” is thought to be the world’s largest rose garden with a collection of 8,000 roses including 6,500 species and varieties of different roses, from the antique roses to the modern roses, ramblers and climbers, on an acre of land.
 The garden opens from the 1st Sunday in May until the last Sunday of June and is outside of Florence to the south about 50 kilometres.

-It was an awe-inspiring experience to view in one place so many roses.
+It was an awe-inspiring experience to view so many roses in one place.
 There were gorgeous old pots, statues, climbing frames and bamboo trellises interspersed amongst the array of blooms.
 It is a massive collection, all so beautifully kept, weed-free, labelled and perfect for thorough rose research.
-The overall atmosphere of the actual garden is more like a humble farm rather than a developed tourist destination or what should be a national treasure.
+The overall atmosphere of the actual garden is rather like a humble farm than a developed tourist destination or what should be a national treasure.
 First and foremost, it was a well-loved and cared for sanctuary to preserve what Professor Gianfranco had established in the 1960s.

 The weather by now was very wet, and it was disappointing not to be able to reach in and read what the types and varieties of each rose were because it was simply far too muddy underfoot.
 I needed a whole dry day here or longer to write notes and really gain from the visit, but today was not the day for it.
 Thankfully the sun did come out for a short while but not really long enough to appreciate the full sensual experience and fragrance of so many roses.
 Nonetheless, I was delighted to be able to see what we could and it was a real highlight of my trip to Tuscany.

-Although the masses of blooms were in part water damaged, it was wonderful to be in the famous garden.
-We loved the range of colours in the blooms as they were astonishing in their vividness and bright, rich colour.
+Although the masses of blooms were in part water damaged, it was wonderful to be in the famous garden and we wandered for a long time amongst the damaged blooms.
+We loved the range of colours in the roses; astonishing in their vividness and bright, rich colour.
 In contrast, the next turn of the path would change to great walls of soft pale pinks, crisp whites and soft peach colours.
 But what really caught my eye in the grey of the day were the deep oranges, reds and especially the yellow roses that stood out and glowed on our dull day.